that's a shame

 No matter how spectacular a vehicle a manufacturer makes, sometimes, the darn things just don’t sell.
 A vehicle may not find a good niche, or it may struggle to resonate with buyers.
 It may come with a price tag that puts it beyond the reach of those who are interested.
 Hell, it could also just be an impractical sports coupe, which buyers don’t seem to want anymore.

-Here are five great cars that struggled to get off the lot in 2019.
+Here are five great cars that struggled to get off the lot in 2019, for reasons that, at the end of the day, simple boggle our minds.

 Alfa Romeo 4C – 144 Sold